 We were able to enjoy a tour of the Peterborough Museum, which lasted an hour and a half.
 I enjoy visiting local museums and can honestly say that this place is up there with the best of them.
 Our tour guide, Stuart Orme, was extremely knowledgeable and was able to add valuable commentary to what would always be a decent place to visit.
 The collections on display are in extremely good condition.
 We did not encounter any of the resident ghosts on our visit.

 We also took the opportunity to have a look around the centrally located cathedral before heading north on the A15 into Lincolnshire (only just, as Market Deeping is on the southern tip of the county – Ed).
-I would think that by public transport the easiest option would be by bus from Peterborough but on this occasion Mrs Pieman was at the wheel and what may be an awkward journey was made very simple.
+I would think that by public transport the easiest option would be by bus from Peterborough but on this occasion we were travelling by car and what may be an awkward journey was made very simple.

 The Outgang Road home of Deeping Rangers is on the northern edge of town but very easy to find, particularly if using the map and directions contained on the club website.
 The ground is part of the Deeping Sports & Social Club, which caters for Cricket and Tennis in addition to the ‘beautiful game’.
 The football ground is fully enclosed with conifers surrounding three sides of the playing area.
 On the other side is the impressive stand with adjacent covered standing area for refuge from inclement weather.

 Deeping Rangers are the current champions of the United Counties League and are rightly proud of this achievement.
 Visitors Cogenhoe United (pronounced cook-no), by contrast were bottom of the table going into this match, without a single point from their opening four matches.